-Students who have completed at least a 4 year Bachelor or Master Programme (equivalent to a minimum of 240 ECTS) are eligible to apply for advanced standing based on their ability to provide proof of equivalent credits of up to 60 ECTS .
-These credits must be from courses that are part of their previous education, and that are equivalent to modules offered as part of the first year curriculum of the ITECH programme.
+Students who have completed at least a 4 year bachelor's or master's programme (equivalent to a minimum of 240 ECTS) are eligible to apply for advanced standing based on their ability to provide proof of equivalent credits of up to 60 ECTS .
+These credits must be from courses that are part of their previous education, and equivalent to modules offered as part of the first year curriculum of the ITECH programme.